by Tony Vidler

 Part of the reason for the written reports being ineffective is the “compliance” hurdle, where we include sections and wording that confuse many clients in order to met regulatory requirements.
 But that is only part of the reason to be fair.

-If we were preparing for a boardroom presentation or a conference we know the following to be true:
+So if we were preparing for a boardroom presentation or a conference we know the following to be mostly true most of the time:

 Now, consider this typical financial plan graphic in light of that little checklist.